One to One Practice in a Group Setting

 - Mysore practice helps you establish your own practice that you can take with you wherever you go.

 - It is simply the best way to start the day.
 Establishing a daily yoga practice that’s nourishes you physically, emotionally and mentally each day before you tackle your daily responsibilities is good for you, and will benefit everyone in your world.

 It is up to you when you start and finish.
 Yoga Hub opens for the Mysore Class at 5.30am, you can start your practice anytime within the allotted class time providing you are finished by 7.30am.
-On Saturday we allow room for a sleep in and run the class from 8am – 10am.

 Who is this class suitable for?